marcgardent/basicia/README.md

 in order:

-1. start the server : your `python` script (see below : Implement your Agent)
+1. start the server: your `python` script (see below: §Implement your Agent)
 2. start your `Armory3D` project with a `Javascript` target.

 ![screenshot](doc/run.gif)

 ## Implement your Agent

-Template below:

 ```python
 from basicia.websocketenv import WebsocketEnv